Track your nutrition and health goals

 Grocery shopping + walking~150–200 kcal

-A person who exercises for 60 minutes (600 kcal) and remains active throughout the day (300–400 kcal from NEAT) can consistently hit 900–1000 calories without an extreme workout load.
+A person who exercises for 60 minutes (600 kcal) and remains active throughout the day (300–400 kcal from NEAT) can easily hit 900–1000 calories without extended formal workouts.

 The Hint app tracks both structured workouts and daily activity movement, giving you a complete picture of your calorie burn.